Pollinator patches

 Butterflyway Map

-We are adding local pollinator patches (with permission) to the David Suzuki Foundation Butterflyway map to help show the connectedness of native plant food sources accros Canada.
+We are adding local pollinator patches (with permission) to the OSEAN Ottawa South Butterflyways on the David Suzuki Foundation Butterflyway map to help show the connectedness of native plant food sources across Canada.
 The garden locations are listed by street or neighbourhood, not by address.

 Resources